 Ernesto Diaz-Flores, PhD

-Assistant Professor, Pediatrics/Oncology, UCSF
+Associate Professor, Pediatrics/Oncology, UCSF

 As a leukemia researcher, my ultimate goal is to find new cures for high-risk leukemia through an understanding of mechanisms mediating leukemogenesis.
 Through my training and experience accumulated over the last two decades, I am poised to bring novel discoveries to advance the field of leukemia research.

 My graduate studies in molecular biology provided me expertise on T cell leukemia signaling and helped me identify critical mediators of lymphoid activation.
 For my postdoctoral studies I focused my efforts on in vivo models of leukemia.
 During my first postdoc in Dr. Shannon's lab, I dissected signal transduction alterations resulting from expression of mutant KrasG12D.
 My studies informed several therapeutic candidates for cells harboring what is considered an undruggable target.
 For my second postdoc, I joined Dr. Loh’s laboratory, where I studied the biochemical mechanisms of childhood hypodiploid leukemia.
 During this period, I made the observation that p53 is deregulated in low hypodiploid (LH) patient samples, which lead to the discovery of mutations in TP53 in LH B-ALL (>90%) with 40% of those mutations being present in germline.
 These findings are now used in the clinic to screen for TP53 mutations and Li-Fraumeni syndrome in patients with hypodiploid ALL.